 GUEST SPEAKER THURSDAY NIGHT, 8:30 - 9:30 PM

-Biography: A space-groupie since Gemini days in the mid 1960's, Paul's first formal introduction to planetary sciences was as a NASA Planetary Geology summer intern in 1979 at JPL during the Voyager 2 Jupiter encounter.
+Biography: A space-groupie since Gemini days in the mid 1960s, Paul's first formal introduction to planetary sciences was as a NASA Planetary Geology summer intern in 1979 at JPL during the Voyager 2 Jupiter encounter.
 Working for Voyager during one of its encounters was an unforgettable experience for him.
 Since 1992 he has also been an intern advisor for the Lunar and Planetary Institute's (LPI) summer intern program.
 In 1988 Paul completed his Ph.D. at Washington University in St. Louis under Dr. William B. McKinnon.
-Since arriving at the LPI in 1991, he has been using Voyager, Galileo, and Cassini stereo and monoscopic images to map the topography and geology of the icy outer planet satellites (and dabbled a bit on Mars and the Moon).
+Since arriving at the LPI in 1991, he has been using Voyager, Galileo, and Cassini stereo and monoscopic images to map the topography and geology of the icy outer planet satellites (and dabbling a bit on Mars and the Moon).

 Paul has also been a stereo image aficionado for many years, and in 1997 completed an educational/fun CD-ROM entitled 3-D Tour of the Solar System showing the planets in 3-D. Other interests include 20th Century history, the Titanic, volleyball, stained glass, scuba, and deep sea diving.
-In 2012, his Atlas of the Galilean Satellites (copyright 2010) was published.
-As of 2012, Paul is a Participating Scientist on the DAWN (at Vesta) and Cassini missions, studying impact cratering on small bodies and plume deposition processes on Enceladus.
+In 2010, his Atlas of the Galilean Satellites (copyright 2010) was published.
+Paul is a Participating Scientist on the DAWN (at Vesta) and Cassini missions, studying impact cratering on small bodies and plume deposition processes on Enceladus.
 He has also been a co-investigator on the New Horizons mission to Pluto and beyond, responsible for cartography and topography.

 |Website by Terry Wilson, terryfic.com|